Netflix/falcor/documentation/router.md

 In addition to allowing multiple values to be retrieved in a single request, Falcor routers can also traverse entity relationships and retrieve related values within the same request.

-REST APIs often expose different kinds of resources at different end points.
+REST APIs often expose different kinds of resources at different endpoints.
 These resources often contain hyperlinks to related resources.
 For example the following endpoint /todos returns a JSON array of hyperlinks to task resources:

 ~~~js
 [